dotnet/docs-maui/docs/fundamentals/controltemplate.md

 </ControlTemplate>
 ```

 In this example, the <xref:Microsoft.Maui.Controls.Label> element is named, and can be retrieved in the code for the templated page.
-This is achieved by calling the `GetTemplateChild` method from the `OnApplyTemplate` override for the templated page:
+This is achieved by calling the <xref:Microsoft.Maui.Controls.TemplatedView.GetTemplateChild%2A> method from the <xref:Microsoft.Maui.Controls.TemplatedView.OnApplyTemplate%2A> override for the templated page:

 ```csharp
 public partial class AccessTemplateElementPage : HeaderFooterPage